Lower Saxony: History of Lower Saxony as a state

 Of economic significance for the state was the Volkswagen concern, that restarted the production of civilian vehicles in 1945, initially under British management, and in 1949 transferred into the ownership of the newly founded country of West Germany and state of Lower Saxony.
 Overall, Lower Saxony, with its large tracts of rural countryside and few urban centres, was one of the industrially weaker regions of the federal republic for a long time.
 In 1960, 20% of the working population worked on the land.
 In the rest of the federal territory the figure was just 14%.
 Even in economically prosperous times the jobless totals in Lower Saxony are constantly higher than the federal average.

 In 1961 Georg Diederichs took office as the minister president of Lower Saxony as the successor to Hinrich Wilhelm Kopf.
 He was replaced in 1970 by Alfred Kubel.
 The arguments about the Gorleben Nuclear Waste Repository, that began during the time in office of minister president Ernst Albrecht (1976–1990), have played an important role in state and federal politics since the end of the 1970s.

 In 1990 Gerhard Schröder entered the office of minister-president.
 On 1 June 1993, the new Lower Saxon constitution entered force, replacing the "Provisional Lower Saxon Constitution" of 1951.
 It enables referendums and plebiscites and establishes environmental protection as a fundamental state principle.

 The former Hanoverian Amt Neuhaus with its parishes of Dellien, Haar, Kaarßen, Neuhaus (Elbe), Stapel, Sückau, Sumte and Tripkau as well as the villages of Neu Bleckede, Neu Wendischthun and Stiepelse in the parish of Teldau and the historic Hanoverian region in the forest district of Bohldamm in the parish of Garlitz transferred with effect from 30 June 1993 from Mecklenburg-Vorpommern to Lower Saxony (Lüneburg district).
 From these parishes the new municipality of Amt Neuhaus was created on 1 October 1993.

 In 1998 Gerhard Glogowski succeeded Gerhard Schröder who became Federal Chancellor.
 Because he had been linked with various scandals in his home city of Brunswick, he resigned in 1999 and was replaced by Sigmar Gabriel.

 From 2003 to his election as Federal President in 2010 Christian Wulff was minister president in Lower Saxony.
 The Osnabrücker headed a CDU-led coalition with the FDP as does his successor, David McAllister.
 After the elections on 20 January 2013 McAllister was deselected.

 Demographics

 At the end of 2014, there were almost 571,000 non-German citizens in Lower Saxony.

+At the end of 2023, there were almost 1,085,315 non-German citizens in Lower Saxony.

+The highest share of migrants to Germans in Lower Saxony is in the urban agglomeration of Braunschweig (44.8%) which consists the most populated parts of Salzgitter e.g Lebenstedt or Thiede, the town Wolfenbüttel, parts of the districts Landkreis Peine, Landkreis Gifhorn, Landkreis Helmstedt and Landkreis Wolfenbüttel.
+57.5% of Salzgitter have a migration background, which has the highest percentage of people with a foreign background in Lower Saxony.

 The following table illustrates the largest minority groups in Lower Saxony: